wilcoxa/frequency/README.md

 # frequencies

-The goal of frequencies is to provide quick and easy frequency tables from SPSS and other data files in a format that is familar to SPSS users.
+The goal of frequencies is to provide quick and easy frequency tables from SPSS, SAS and other data files in a format that is familar to SPSS and SAS users.
 Frequencies are generated with variable labels and value labels where applicable.

 This package uses David Gohel's [ReporteRs](http://davidgohel.github.io/ReporteRs/) package to generate html output to